 All students (both campus-based and online) must be enrolled in FAS 484 or SOC 484 during each semester that they intern.
 Once students have been approved for the Sanford School internship program, they are eligible to register for the course.
 Upon approval, students will receive an email notifying them that they may register for the course.
 When registering, students must choose the desired number of credits (1-12).
-Students may wish to wait to register for the course until after they have secured an internship position and have verified how many hours they will be able to work at the site throughout the semester.
+Students are encouraged to register for the course once being approved for the course by the internship coordinator.
+Students do not need to have obtained an internship yet in order to register for the course.
+If you are unsure of how many credit hours to enroll in, enroll in 3 credits and then you can change the number of credits after you obtain an internship, if necessary.